Biographies and mission statements

 Mission Statement: As a longtime member of MWA NorCal, I’d like to give back to the community that has been so supportive and welcoming.

 Lexa M. Mack is an avid mystery reader and writer.
-She lives with her husband, a very fat cat, 4 chickens, and 40,000 honeybees in the Sierras between Sacramento and South Lake Tahoe.
+She lives with her husband, a very fat cat, 8 chickens, and 40,000 honeybees in the Sierras between Sacramento and South Lake Tahoe.
 Her next goal in life is to upgrade her MWA membership to Active Status.
-She published her first mystery, Legacy of Lies, in 2022 and has been having a blast working on the Lineup (and hanging with the big kids).
+She published her first mystery, Legacy of Lies, in 2022 and her second book, Litany of Lies, in 2024.

 Laurie Sheehan is a Program Analyst for the Department of Defense, working at the Naval Postgraduate School.
 She does get to handle some cool unmanned systems, but there’s not much cloak and dagger to her job.
 She has a degree in Cultural Anthropology (heavy on archaeology with a lot of physical anthropology and forensic anthropology tossed in).
 She’s currently working on The Modern Speakeasy Mysteries and plans to return to an earlier series based on an archeologist, Delaney Cross.